apache/incubator-graphar/docs/user-guide/java-lib.rst

 graphinfo <https://github.com/alibaba/GraphAr/tree/main/java/src/test/java/com/alibaba/graphar/graphinfo>`__
 for the complete example.

-.. _header-n136:

 Writers
 ~~~~~~~

-The GraphAr Java wraps C++ interfaces to write arrow::Table into GraphAr
+The GraphAr Java writers wrap C++ interfaces to write arrow::Table into GraphAr
 formatted files in a batch-import fashion.
-But arrow::Table are not easy
+But arrow::Table is not easy
 to build in Java.
 Instead, the GraphAr Java library provide a static
 method to convert VectorSchemaRoot into arrow::Table.
 Warning: There are
 some problems concerning this method which lead to memory leaks.
 We will
-fix it or rewritre writer with Apache arrow Java.
+fix it or rewrite writers with Apache arrow Java.

 With the VertexWriter, users can specify a particular property group to
 be written into its corresponding chunks, or choose to write all